Berdir/tmgmt/README.txt

   - Content Translation Source
   - Simple Translation UI
   - Microsoft Translator
-- Add a translator (Configuration » Regional and language » Translation Management » Translators).
-Give it a name of your choide and choose the Microsoft translator plugin
+- Add a translator (Configuration > Regional and language > Translation Management > Translators).
+Give it a name of your choice and choose the Microsoft translator plugin

 3) Translate